-Every teacher wants to spend their time wisely in the classroom.
+Just like Michael, every teacher wants to spend their time wisely in the classroom.
 From lesson plans to discussions and grading, teachers are always in pursuit of any new teaching strategy that will result in the most effective way to not only teach students, but to inspire them, captivate them, and educate them.

 The root of the word “education” means to “draw out”.
 This definition is the key to effective education, although most teachers and classrooms rarely think about it.
 Rather than “drawing out” ideas and information from students, teachers tend to design lessons that “pump in”.

-Remember, the brain is a muscle, and, like any muscle, it needs to be exercised regularly.
-When classrooms and teachers only focus on “pumping in” information, the brain becomes mechanical, no longer needing to think creatively or “flex” their muscles, so to speak.
+Remember, the brain is a muscle, and, like any muscle, it needs to exercise regularly.
+When classes and teachers only focus on “pumping in” information, the brain becomes mechanical, no longer needing to think creatively or “flex” their muscles.

 This type of creative learning strategy uses the main ideas of some of the world’s greatest thinkers, like Socrates, Aristotle, Bernard Shaw and Bertrand Russell.
 By employing this new teaching strategy, you are encouraging discussion while teaching your students how to pursue knowledge freely.

 As teachers, this is what we are responsible for teaching in the classroom.
 To learn more about Dr Bhatia’s strategy for Creative Teaching, watch his TED Talk.